newlogic/openg2p/docs/using/managing_programs.md

 #### Eligibility Manager

 The eligibility manager verifies if a beneficiary is eligible for a given program.
-The eligibility determination can be based on data stored in Newlogic G2P or on an external system using API calls.
+The eligibility determination can be based on data stored in OpenG2P-ng or on an external system using API calls.

 #### Entitlement Manager